EliAndrewC/l7r/setting/l7r.md

 - Samurai are a small ruling elite (~2%); their formal political authority makes their influence far greater than their numbers.
 The canonical ~5,000 samurai per median domain (per [The Median Domain](#the-median-domain) above) includes those living on country estates or otherwise outside the named-settlement caste breakdowns; the per-tier caste tables below account for ~4,080 of the ~5,000.
 - Burakumin are concentrated in towns and cities (~5% of urban population) and entirely absent from the median village or hamlet, which is why their empire-wide share (~1.5%) is far smaller than their per-city presence would suggest.

+This ~2% figure is worth dwelling on, because it shapes the kind of world Rokugan is.
+This is a samurai game, and the players usually (though not always) play samurai - but the goal is a world with real depth, one in which the samurai are a small part of how the Empire actually operates and are often largely unaware of what most of its inhabitants are doing most of the time.
+Even though Rokugan is an extremely well-run society by historical standards, with enormous state capacity compared to most premodern realms, the samurai cannot have much more insight than they do into the other ~98% of the Empire's inhabitants.
+Three reasons compound:

+1. It is physically impossible for ~2% of a society to be everywhere.
+There are simply not enough samurai to personally observe the daily work of the farmers, laborers, merchants, servants, and burakumin who vastly outnumber them.

+2. Gaining that understanding would come at the expense of more important obligations.
+A samurai's duties - administration, war, court, the cultivation of their lineage and their lord's favor - already consume them, and time spent learning how the night-soil collectors organize their routes is time stolen from the work their station demands.

+3. To the extent it would be possible, samurai are largely uninterested in - and in many cases actively repulsed by - the "unclean" work (whether literally unclean, religiously polluting, or both) on which their lives depend.
+Far from seeking out such knowledge, samurai society stigmatizes the kind of fraternization that might produce it.
+Kitsuki Kaagi, the famous investigator, is considered strange for the wisdom he is said to exchange with his burakumin corpse-handler; only his tremendous reputation allows this to be dismissed as mere eccentricity rather than condemned as the conduct of a pariah.

 The per-tier composition that produces these aggregate figures is detailed below, starting with the smallest settlement (the median hamlet) and working up to the largest (the median capital city):

 The median hamlet: